Nipple discharge: Abnormal

 Spontaneous nipple discharge unrelated to pregnancy or lactation is considered abnormal, but mostly have a non-serious cause.
 Nipple discharge in men is not normal.
 Discharge from nipples is also more likely to be abnormal (pathological) if it is crystal clear or blood-stained, is from only one breast, or is associated with a breast lump, swelling, redness or overlying skin changes.

 A blocked or enlarged milk duct can result in nipple discharge.

-Intraductal papillomas are non-cancerous lesions and commonest in women age 30 to 50.
+Intraductal papillomas are non-cancerous lesions and most common in women age 30 to 50.
 Divided into central and peripheral papillomas, nipple discharge is more frequently observed when they are central.
 Up to half of women with intraductal papillomas may present with bloody nipple discharge, but it can also be straw-coloured.
 They are usually too small to feel and have a rare association with breast cancer.

 15-20% of people with nipple discharge are found to have duct ectasia.
 This is usually in perimenopausal and menopausal women, who may have associated pain and retraction of the nipple.
 A lump may also be present.

 Ductal carcinoma in situ (DCIS) usually presents with abnormal findings on mammography, but can less frequently present with a lump or nipple discharge in women, whereas in men with DCIS, nipple discharge is the common presentation.

 Infection in a breast, either mastitis or breast abscess may cause a discharge.
 Eczema of the nipple may result in a discharge with crusting of the nipple skin.

 Nipple discharge may be due to breast cancer, particularly if there is an accompanying breast lump.
 A blood-stained discharge may appear in Paget's disease.